 Roseanne T. Sullivan's Writings

-NOTE: Nowadays unless I publish at an external publication, I post almost exclusively at Roseanne T. Sullivan Substack, to the neglect of this blog.
+NOTE: Currently, I post almost exclusively at Roseanne T. Sullivan Substack, to the neglect of this blog.
 I don't often update this list.
-However, this list still is a record of most of my published writings, except that not all of my Substack posts or Catholic Pundit Wannabe posts are linked here.
+However, this list does serve as a record of most of my published writings.
+However, not all my Substack posts or Catholic Pundit Wannabe posts are linked here.

 Links to a selection of my latest writings are directly below.
-Scroll down to see a more complete list of publications and articles published at each publication.
+Scroll down to see a more complete list of publications and a linked list of articles published at each publication.

 Miscellaneous